anwar-ul-azim/journey_to_vim_with_vscode/README.md

     ~                swap case of the character
     .                do the last command again
     [number][cmd]    do the command for the number of times
+    >                indent right
+    <                indent left

+    /[word]          search for all repeating word
+    n                move cursor to repeating word

+    q[character][cmd sequence]q        record a macro to the character
+    @[character]     implement macro